buba447/solartracer-485/README.md

 Tools for Connecting Tracer BN Solar Charger to Raspberry Pi with Python via rs485
 ===================================================

-This is the second generation of the EPsolar Tracer solar charge controller.
-You need RS-485 adapter for communication.
+This is how I setup a  Raspberry Pi with  a RS485 adapter to track statistics from a Tracer 4215BN Solar Charger.
+This should work with any of the tracer BN series charge controllers.

 The first generation controller used RS-232 and a different protocol. see https://github.com/xxv/tracer.

-This repo is a fork of [epsolar-tracer](https://github.com/kasbert/epsolar-tracer/)
+This could be adapted to work with that.

 Linux driver for Exar USB UART
 ------------------------------